wjuan-mob/mobilecoind-buddy/README.md

 You can open a new terminal and use `./build_and_run_testnet_mobilecoind.sh` if you like.

 Then, you can use a command like `cargo run --release -- --keyfile=example/account_key.json` to start the front-end.

+## Deqs

+You can optionally specify `--deqs-uri` flag if you want to connect to a DEQS deployment, enabling swaps.

+For testnet, you can use `--deqs-uri=insecure-deqs://deqs.chrisbeck.co`.